 On my arrival at Ajmer, I checked into my deluxe room in Hotel Park Palace.
 I was really impressed with the luxury I received for the price I paid.
 The hotel was well maintained with good food.

-Suggested Read: 20 Best Resorts In Jaipur For Every Budget
+Suggested Read: 22 Best Resorts In Jaipur For A Comfortable Yet Regal Staycation

 During the day, I got to enjoy the delicious local Rajasthani cuisine.
 Lunch was spent trying some traditional dishes like Dal Batti Churma and Dahi Bada.
 This really satisfied the foodie in me.

 After resting, I then made my way to the Ajmer Sharif Dargah, which is a Sufi shrine and the most important religious tourist attraction in the city of Ajmer.
 My entire visit to the Dargah was hassle free.
 I was neither required to stand in long queues nor wait for a long time.
 It went by this smooth due to the hotel staff’s connection with the Maulvi Saheb.

 Day 2: Exploring The Royal Ajmer